 This course involves health promotion, maintenance and restoration of individuals and families who are ill.
 The focus is on management of patient care and collaboration using research findings in a variety of settings.
 Included is an identification of a health care agency's process for discharge planning and outcomes measurement.
-Prerequisites: NUR 330 and 330L; Pre/Corequisites: MGT 305, HRM 309, or MGT 435, NUR 420L.
+Prerequisites: NUR 330 and 330L; Pre/Corequisites: MGT 305, NUR 420L.
 Offered in the spring semester.